syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-find-next-paragraphs).

 ## Replacing the Search results

 You can replace a particular text with another text, part of a document or entire document by using `Replace` method.